centrifuge/documentation/docs/getting-started/install-cent-node.md

 * Allocated disk space of at least 100 Gigabyte
   * Sync mode uses about 1 Gigabyte
   * Full node requires about 50 Gigabyte
-* Syncing will take about 1-2 hours
+* Syncing will take about 1-2 hours.
+This can vary depending on the resource availability of the full node(s).
   * Optionally, you can use SSDs speed it up.